 The movies El Norte, La Hija del Puma, and Men With Guns are all very good, yet sad movies pertaining to the Guatemalan civil war and the military and paramilitary role within it.
 Some good books on Mayan history and culture include Robert J. Sharer’s The Ancient Maya; Michael D. Coe’s The Mayan; and David Freidel, Linda Schele, Jay Parkers’ Maya Cosmos: Three Thousand Years of the Shaman’s Path.

 Why Choose Xela (a.k.a.
-Quetzaltenango) to Study Spanish?
+Quetzaltenango)?

 Xelaju, or Xela (pronounced shay-lah), is the original site where Spanish conquistadors built their town and slaughtered many of its inhabitants.
 Xela is the center and home of the K’iche’ Mayan people.
 K’iche’ Mayans incorporate perhaps over half of Xela´s 250,000 to 300,000 people.
 Unlike its more famous sister, Guatemala City, Xela is relatively clean, orderly, friendly, polite, and safe.
 This is thanks to it being a center of education and art.
 Xela, unlike towns closer to the capital, Guatemala City, is mountainous and thus less frequented by regular tourists.
 The second largest city in all of Guatemala, Xela is surrounded by volcanoes and mountains.
 The scenery is nothing short of breath-taking.